 Conditions will finally settle for Sunday.
 Skies will gradually clear out with a northwest wind of 20 to 30 km/h.
 Winnipeg can expect a high near 19°C. A ridge of high pressure will move in on Sunday night, bringing calm winds and a low near 6°C.

 Much of next week looks to bring variable cloudiness and warm to seasonal temperatures.
 By the end of the week, conditions may turn cloudier with a chance of showers.

-Winnipeg’s seasonal daytime high is currently 21°C while the seasonal overnight low is 9C.
+Today’s seasonal daytime high in Winnipeg is 17°C while the seasonal overnight low is 5°C.